sciontc1/MSFS2020-WebView-Panel/README.md

 This allows mods which run on a local server and output/display in a web browser to be displayed directly in game.
 Currently preconfigured to - "http://localhost:9000"

-Created using the initial template provided by Maximus: https://github.com/bymaximus/msfs2020-toolbar-window-template Many thanks for their's and others work, documents, other mods which cans now be cross intigrated.
+Created using the initial template provided by Maximus: https://github.com/bymaximus/msfs2020-toolbar-window-template Many thanks for their's and others work on the source.
+Currently most of the core files are still the original source from Maximus, however as this develops it may stray further away.

+I'm considering creating a companion file to configure/modify the key elements/files required to generate the package file to allow others to create their own and make changes easier if its just to adjust the URL - in future the panel will ideally not be called "CustomPanel" but a relevant title for your use.

-# Customising
+# Customising / Changing / Configuring
 Change: CTRL+F and locate the following text or below element and change the "http://localhost:9000" URL to your specified site/URL/Port

 `self.iframeElement.src`